Skip to main content

 info

 If you are not familiar with RAW we recommend checking out our Getting started guide first.
-To use RAW, you need an account which you can create and use for free here.
+To use RAW, pick your favorite template API and start building!

 We have been given two sets of credentials for two different S3 buckets, each of which contains JSON files of a specific format.